-^{}Headcounts exclude spouses of retirees that are participating in a PEBB program as a dependent.
+^{}Reflects active employees eligible for PEBB program participation as of June 30, 2020.
+Headcounts exclude spouses of retirees that are participating in a PEBB program as a dependent.

-^{}This is an estimate of the number of retirees that may be eligible to join a post-retirement PEBB program in the future.
+This is an estimate of the number of retirees that may be eligible to join a post-retirement PEBB program in the future.
 No benefits are allowed to them unless they choose to join in the future.
 In order to do so, they must show proof of continuous medical coverage since their separation of employment with the State of Washington that meets the requirements set forth in Washington Administrative Code 182-12-205.

-retirement system to which they belong.
+The PEBB retiree OPEB plan is available to employees who elect to continue coverage and pay the administratively established premiums at the time they retire under the provisions of the retirement system to which they belong.
 Retirees' access to the PEBB plan depends on the retirement eligibility of their respective retirement system.
 PEBB members are covered in the following retirement systems: PERS, PSERS, TRS, SERS, WSPRS, Higher Education, Judicial, and LEOFF 2.
 However, not all employers who participate in these plans offer PEBB to retirees.

 Benefits Provided.
 Per RCW 41.05.022, retirees who are not yet eligible for Medicare benefits may continue participation in the state's non-Medicare community-rated health insurance risk pool on a self-pay basis.
 Retirees in the non-Medicare risk pool receive an implicit subsidy.
 The implicit subsidy exists because retired members pay a premium based on a claims experience for active employees and other non-Medicare retirees.
 The subsidy is valued using the difference between the age-based claims costs and the premium.
-In calendar year 2018, the average weighted implicit subsidy was valued at \$347 per adult unit per month.
-In calendar year 2019, the average weighted implicit subsidy is projected to be \$367 per adult unit per month.
-In calendar year 2020, the average weighted implicit subsidy is projected to be \$373 per adult unit per month.
+In calendar year 2020, the average weighted implicit subsidy was valued at \$372 per adult unit per month.
+In calendar year 2021, the average weighted implicit subsidy is projected to be \$384 per adult unit per month.

 Retirees who are enrolled in both Parts A and B of Medicare may participate in the state's Medicare community-rated health insurance risk pool.
 Medicare retirees receive an explicit subsidy in the form of reduced premiums.
 Annually, the HCA administrator recommends an amount for the next calendar year's explicit subsidy for inclusion in the Governor's budget.
 The final amount is approved by the state Legislature.
-In calendar year 2019 the explicit subsidy was \$168 per member per month.
-It is projected to increase to \$183 per member per month in calendar year 2020.
+In calendar year 2021 the explicit subsidy was \$183 per member per month and it will remain \$183 per member per month in calendar year 2022.